-Sandcreek, the service provider, has established local providers in every county seat in the state and also may have additional providers in other population centers in the County.
+Sand Creek, the service provider, is part of the AllOne Health network.
+They have established local providers in every county seat in the state and also may have additional providers in other population centers in the County.

 If you are experiencing any personal or family-related problems, you are encouraged to contact the Employee Assistance Program.
-The number is:
+The website is: www.sandscreekEAP.com.
+The number is: 1-800-550-MCIT (6248)

-1-800-550-MCIT (6248)